TomasKulhanek/medical-physiology-in-modelica/chapter1.md

 ### Acausal

-*Acausal* means that the model composed of several submodels do not need explicitly declare what is input and output.
-Acausal connector is special purpose connector to define define "flow" and "non-flow" variables of the model shared with other models or classes.
+*Acausal* means that the model composed of several submodels do not explicitly define causality - what is input and output.
+Acausal connector is special purpose connector to define "flow" and "non-flow" variables of the model shared with other models or classes.
 Connecting two or more components via acausal connector will generate analogy of Kirchhoff's law equations, which ensure equality of all "non-flow" variables, e.g. pressures $$p$$ in connectors

 $$p_1=p_2=\ldots =p_n$$